 How to use a ‘Link to a document’ in place of a real document in SharePoint.

 From time to time you may need to give the effect of storing documents in SharePoint, without them actually being stored in SharePoint document libraries.
-Maybe you have a raft of documents in external systems that you want to make available by SharePoint.
+Maybe you have a raft of documents in external systems that you want to make available by SharePoint or you have found an interesting blog post or even a video that you want to share with your colleagues.

-A document can be made available in SharePoint with a few easy steps using the ‘Link To a Document‘ content type.
-This post will first illustrate how this is set-up and secondly, how to distribute that ‘link’ with DocRead so that you can request that users read and confirm the document by a deadline.
+A document can be made available in SharePoint with a few easy steps using the 'Link To a Document' content type.
+This post will first illustrate how this is set-up and how to create a link.
+Then we will consider how to distribute that 'link' with DocRead so that you can request that users read and confirm the document by a deadline.

 So - let's get started: